Who is responsible for your data

 The address and registered office of E.ON is Westwood Way, Westwood Business Park, Coventry, CV4 8LG.

 In 2019, E.ON’s parent company acquired a majority shareholding in Innogy SE who are the parent company of the Npower group and its subsidiaries in the UK.

 The address and registered office of the companies in the Npower group is Windmill Hill Business Park, Whitehill Way, Swindon, Wiltshire, SN5 6PB.

 As our products and services may be provided to you by different companies within our group, it may be that your personal information is passed to the relevant group company or companies.
 You can find out more about E.ON on our website or about npower on the npower website.

 We can be contacted at:

-E.ON’s Data Protection Officer has overall responsibility for the way that E.ON collects and handles personal data.
+E.ON’s Data Protection Officer supports and advises E.ON on data protection matters.
 The Data Protection Officer can be contacted at the address above.